MobilePayDev/MobilePayDev.github.io/docs/subscriptions/agreement.md

 }
 ```

 `mobile_phone_number` is not required.
-Neither for agreement creation, or one-off creation.
+Neither for agreement creation, nor one-off creation.
 If you choose to add it, the phone number will be prefilled on our landing page.
 This means that the user will not have to type the phone number on the landing page, which makes it more convenient and time-saving for the user.
 We cannot enclose any phone number updates (if any) to the Merchant.
 We do not notify the merchant if the prefilled number was used / not used.

 ### Cancel-redirect